Spetsnaz-Dev/Random-Quote-Generator/README.md

 # Random-Quote-Generator

+Create a Random Quote Generator using jQuery & AJAX.
 This is a Random Quote Generator project completing project provided from www.freecodecamp.org

 All the HTML,CSS,JS file is included in a single file.